dannydxu1/iOS-Portfolio-Xu22/README.md

 ## [AP Computer Science A Advent of Code](https://github.com/dannydxu1/AOC2021)
 During APCSA, I gained a proficient understanding of Java and object-oriented programming.
 During December of 2021, I followed along with Advent of Code's daily programming challenges which I completed in Java.
 Solving these questions familiarized me with the concept of scanners and arrays, and how to debug complex code.

-## Futurist Academy
-Within the Futurist Academy club at my high school, I worked on a myriad of extracurricular programming projects with my classmates.
-In 2020, I gained a rudimentary understanding of Python and worked with my clubmates to create graphical visualizations of data sets.
-In 2021, we started using Flutter to build apps for clubs at our school.

 ## [Reselling Bot](https://github.com/dannydxu1/SneakerBot)
 Since my freshman year of high school, I have resold clothing and shoes.
 During my senior year, with my newfound programming skills, I decided to try my hand at web-scraping and web automation, in order to create my own bot to automate purchasing products.
 I did this through JavaScript and VSCode, and through various NodeJS libraries.
 I started with the Puppeteer library within NodeJS, which I used to create a script that automatically adds items to shopping carts and autofill payment information.